whitebread-cloud/terraform-aws-s3-swagger-ui/README.md

 Terraform module for installing swagger ui in an AWS S3 bucket.
 Can pass openapi specification paths and/or openapi specification urls.

-Passing openapi specification paths will upload the openapi specification paths to s3 and create a relative path in the swagger ui using the basename of the file.
+Passing openapi specification paths will upload the openapi specification files to s3 and create a relative path in the swagger ui using the basename of the path (the name of the file).

 Passing openapi specification urls will create an absolute path in the swagger ui for the url specified.